Wendy Long: 2012 U.S. Senate campaign

 50.9% of the vote; Turner received 35.6% of the vote and Maragos 13.5%.
 Long was designated as the nominee for the Conservative Party of New York State, having received 91% percent of the delegate vote at the Conservative Party's state convention; thus, Long appeared on both the Republican and Conservative lines in the November 6 general election.

-Long lost the general election for United States Senate to Kirsten Gillibrand by 46 percentage points.
+Long lost the general election for United States Senate to Kirsten Gillibrand by 3,063,628 votes.

 Long's supporter and college friend from Dartmouth, Dinesh D'Souza, pleaded guilty and was sentenced in 2014 for violating the federal campaign election law by making illegal contributions to Long's 2012 Senate campaign in the names of others.

 2016 U.S. Senate campaign

 In March 2016, Long announced a challenge to Chuck Schumer for his seat in the U.S. Senate.
-She launched her campaign on March 3 and lost the election on November 8 by 43 percentage points.
+She launched her campaign on March 3 and lost the election on November 8 by 3,212,587 votes.

 Long endorsed Donald Trump in the 2016 United States presidential election, although she received no endorsement in return.
 She cited mosques in Syracuse, New York as the reason for increased crime.